IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Ecological finance" OR
 "Environmental finance" OR
 "Environmental harmful subsidies" OR
-"Nature-dependent economic activities" OR
+"Nature-dependent economic activity" OR
 "Nature finance" OR
+"Lost and damage" OR
 "Ocean finance" OR
 "Public funding for conservation" OR
 "Public-private partnership"

-## Community activism and environmental advocacy
+## Community activism and advocacy

-"boycotts" OR
-"Citizen-led environmental initiative" OR
+"Boycott" OR
-"collective action networks" OR
+"Collective action network" OR
-"Community Garden" OR
+"Community garden" OR
-"environmental action groups" OR
+"Environmental action group" OR
-"environmental defenders" OR
+"Environmental defender" OR
-"environmental lawsuits" OR
+"Environmental lawsuit" OR
-"environmental mobilizations" OR
+"Environmental mobilization" OR
-"environmental social movements" OR
+"Environmental social movement" OR
-"Formal petitions" OR
+"Formal petition" OR
-"hunger strikes" OR
+"Hunger strike" OR
-"land occupation" OR
+"Land occupation" OR
-"media-based activism" OR
+"Media-based activism" OR
-"name and shame" OR
+"Name and shame" OR
 "Non-cooperation" OR
 "Non-violent protest" OR
-"objections to environmental impacts assessments" OR "persuasion" OR
+"Persuasion" OR
+"Public campaign" OR
-"public campaigns" OR
+"Road blockade" OR
-"refusal of compensation payments" OR
-"road blockades" OR
+"Social movement" OR
-"Strikes" OR
+"Strike" OR
-"street protests" OR
+"Street protest" OR
-"Transition Town Movement" OR
+"Transition town" OR
 "Urban gardening" OR
-"Zero Waste Community"
+"Zero waste"

+## Technology-based solutions

+"Biofuel" OR
+"Biomass energy production" OR
+"Biomimetic" OR
+"Climate-smart agriculture" OR
+"Coordinated transport" OR
+"Coordinated heating"  OR
+"Digital agriculture" OR
+"Energy sharing platform" OR
+"Fuel-efficient vehicle" OR
+"Geothermal energy" OR
+"Green building material" OR
+"Green technology" OR
+"Hybrid vehicle" OR
+"Minigrid" OR
+"Microgrid" OR
+"Replacement fertilizer" OR
+"Renewable energy" OR
+"Smart technologies" OR
+"Solar panel" OR
+"Solar photovoltaic system" OR
+"Wind turbine"

 ## Green infrastructure